Suicide in Iran

-Suicide in Iran is believed to be a growing concern in recent years.
+Suicide in Iran is believed to be a growing concern in recent years within the nation.
 According to statistics most of the people who commit suicide are between the ages of 15 and 35.

-Economic problems, mental illnesses, cultural obligations, political issues, and social pressures are the major factors for suicide commission in Iran.
+Economic problems, mental illnesses, cultural obligations, political issues, and social pressures are the major factors for those who commit suicide in Iran.
+Iranian Legal Medicine Organization statistics are classified to avoid a negative sentiment.